-“It started back in my school days where I was hugely influenced by my art teacher – shoutout to Mr. Murray.
+“It started back in my school days where I was hugely influenced by my art teacher – Mr. Murray.
 He saw creativity in me and really nurtured it.
 Introducing me to graphic design and opening up a world that had previously eluded me.”

 So, have you always been a creative person then?